compare

 A.

 At Swinburne Online, each unit you study will be run by an online tutor with years of industry experience.
-The tutors are called e-Learning Advisors and they have been trained to teach specifically in an online environment.
-You can contact your e-Learning Advisor via the discussion boards in the student portal, or via email for a timely response.
+The tutors are called Online Learning Advisors and they have been trained to teach specifically in an online environment.
+You can contact your Online Learning Advisor via the discussion boards in the student portal, or via email for a timely response.

 A.